snakemake/snakemake/docs/snakefiles/rules.rst

             "somecommand {input} {output}"

 Here, this means that the file ``path/to/outputfile`` will not be triggered for re-creation after it has been generated once, even when the input file is modified in the future.
+Note that any flag that forces re-creation of files still also applies to files marked as ``ancient``.

 Shadow rules
 ------------